Manage Execution Environments in Oracle Linux Automation Manager Private Automation Hub

 Push Execution Environment Using Podman

-1. Open a terminal from the Luna Desktop and connect via ssh to the devops-node instance.
+1. Open a terminal and connect via ssh to the devops-node instance.

 This instance contains an installation of the Builder utility and a pre-built custom execution environment.
 For details on performing those tasks, see Build Custom Execution Environments with Oracle Linux Automation Manager Builder Utility .